Thought leadership makes for great social media content, and a sizeable organization can generate ample content.

-Startups can also benefit from having their founder(s) and team members creating relevant content for social.
-In today’s letter, I’m going to walk you through how to achieve this.
+Startups can also benefit from having their founder(s) and team members create relevant content for social.
+In today’s post, I’m going to walk you through how to achieve this.

 How to create thought leadership content

-Let’s say you’re the social media manager of a large bank called FMB – First Monetary Bank (I know, I know).
+Let’s say you’re the social media manager of a large bank called FMB – First Monetary Bank.

 - The marketing manager can talk about the new ways people compare banks.
 Perhaps a recent survey showed that people check out a bank’s Facebook comments to determine responsiveness, so FMB has invested in a robust community management team to handle complaints.
 Possible formats: podcast, vlog, infographics.